Sparse maps: Abstract

 \section{Abstract}

 We prove a generalization of the Kolmogorov-Barzdin theorem for maps from simplicial complexes into Euclidean space.
-This improves a bound from Gromov and Guth \cite{GG}.
-Along the way we introduce the notion of sparse maps and discuss maps from simplicial complexes with controlled 1-width.
+Along the way we introduce the notion of sparse maps and discuss maps from simplicial complexes with controlled 1-waist.